Reasons to choose Wilson Browne

-- Over the last 2 weeks the High Court has reviewed the wording of 17 sample policies used by a variety of insurers to decide whether Covid-19 can trigger a business interruption pay out.
+- The High Court has reviewed the wording of 17 sample policies used by a variety of insurers to decide whether Covid-19 can trigger a business interruption pay out.

-- Today the High Court ruled in favour of over 370,000 companies, finding that most (though not all) of the disease clauses in the samples policies analysed did provide Covid-19 cover.
+- The High Court ruled in favour of over 370,000 companies, finding that most (though not all) of the disease clauses in the samples policies analysed did provide Covid-19 cover.

 What does this mean for UK businesses?

 Although it may be too late for some firms who have had to shut as a result of being denied cover, today’s ruling provides ‘persuasive guidance’ which means that it will be much harder for insurers to forfeit future pay outs in such circumstances.